 Here are the major organs on the left side of the body:

 In humans, as well as other animals, the brain is considered to be the most complex organ.
 The brain is divided into two halves known as hemispheres.

 - These two hemispheres (left and right) are responsible for controlling the movement and receiving sensory inputs from the opposite side of the body.
-In particular, the left hemisphere is considered to be the practical, rational, and logical side of the brain.
+In particular, the left hemisphere is considered to be the brain’s practical, rational, and logical side.

-- Aside from that, it is responsible for the response to verbal instructions and the differentiation of objects.
+- Aside from that, it is responsible for responding to verbal instructions and differentiating objects.

 2. Left Eye